 - Herbs: Dried thyme and mint.

-*A full list of ingredients can be found in the recipe card on the bottom of the page.
+*A full list of ingredients can be found in the recipe card at the bottom of the page.

 Step 1: Crush or chop the hazelnuts, then toast them along with the pepitas in a dry skillet over low-medium heat until fragrant.
 Remove from the skillet and allow to cool.